pyconau/2020-website/data/Page/tips.md

 If you can, a wired Internet connection is going to beat the pants of a wireless connection.
 Latency/jitter/dropouts (which are more likely to occur on wifi) especially affect video streaming.

-Streaming at 720p will require at least 1mbit out, but over 5mbit up is preferred (i.e. a NBN 25/5 connection or higher).
+Streaming at 720p ideally requires over 2mbit, with a minimum of 1mbit for OK quality.
+5mbit or higher is highly recommended (i.e.a NBN 25/5 connection or higher).
 When you are presenting, strong recommendation to ensure nobody else in your household is utilising upload bandwidth (i.e. peer to peer applications).

 ## Timer, power & second monitor/device